If you’ve been reading my emails and posts for awhile you’ll know my favourite strategy for getting a book deal.

 In this post I’m going to give you the key points you need to remember to write a memoir essay.

 First – in case you’re wondering my credentials – I’ve published thousands of articles, blogs, essays and features over the last twenty years.
-My recent essays are here, if you’d like a read.
+Some of my recent essays are linked here.

 1: Clarify your Hook